ardalis/new-software-project-checklist/README.md

-# Ultimate New Software Project Decision/Question Checklist
+# Ultimate New Software Project Decision Checklist

 When starting a new software project, there are many decisions that need to be made.
 Every decision can be phrased as a question.
 The following checklist outlines the questions that should be asked, and answered, as early in the life of a new software project as possible.